sameenahmad/YarnifyWeb/README.md

 # Programming-with-chrome-Extensions
-This extention allows you to replace all 'npm install' commands to 'add yarn'.
-It can further be enhanced to replace all the npm commands of a page to convert into Yarn.
+This extention allows you to replace all 'npm' commands to 'yarn' on click of the extension icon!
 Any Contributions are welcomed! :)